MarkRDavison/platfom-test-se/README.md

 ```
 az webapp deployment user set --user-name "some_user_id" --password "some_user_deployment_password" --subscription "your_sub"
 ```
 To deploy your app to the infrastructure you'll need to add an addition git remote to your repo.
+More info [here](https://docs.microsoft.com/en-us/azure/app-service/scripts/cli-deploy-local-git).
 The instructions are printed at the end of the script. e.g.:

 ```
 git remote add azure "https://some_user_id@d-aue-quasar-interviewtest-your_name-asplan-app.scm.azurewebsites.net/d-aue-quasar-interviewtest-your_name-asplan-app.git"
 git push azure
 ```

-You will supply those deployment credential when you push your app the first time.
+You will supply those deployment credentials when you push your app the first time.